 The best calligraphy books are indispensable when trying to learn calligraphy.
 If you can’t enroll in calligraphy lessons or classes, your best option is to use modern calligraphy books.
 There are plenty of calligraphy guides out there.
 And since you can’t buy every one of them, you should find out which books are worth reading and can help you learn calligraphy in no time at all.

-This article will help you identify the best book to learn calligraphy.
+This article will help you identify the right book to learn calligraphy.
 You will be able to pick the books that suit your budget and lettering styles.
 Check out below which of the books out there are perfect for your needs.

-- Best Calligraphy Book Reviews
+- Top 12 Calligraphy Book Reviews

 - 1. June & Lucy Guide to Modern Calligraphy